taghos/framework-sdk-spalla-iOS/README.md

 SpallaSDK requires iOS 13.
 If you need to support a lower version, please contact us.
 It's on the road map to separate SwiftUI from UIKit so it's possible to prioritize it if needed.

-Spalla required THEOPlayer added to the project to work properly.
-Depending on the version used, you may have to install GoogleInteractiveMediaAds and GoogleCast.
-Please follow the instructions from THEO player installation page.

 ### Cocoapods